siberianfox/g2wiki/Raster-Streaming-Protocol.md

 _This page is for discussion of an efficient laser raster streaming protocol for use with g2core and other CNC controllers capable of driving laser cutters._

 ##Discussion
 The challenge is to efficiently transmit a bitmapped image to a CNC controller with limited memory and processing capabilities.
-If the CNC controller were unconstrained the problem would reduce to look like a regular 2d printer, where the entire image can be transmitted to the printer before processing starts.
-So the protocol needs to support 'printing' while only holding a partial image - in some cases one or more raster lines, in some cases not even a complete line.
+If the CNC controller were unconstrained the problem would reduce to look like a regular 2d printer, where all or most of the image fits in memory and can be processed at memory access speeds.
+So the raster protocol needs to support 'printing' while only holding a very small, partial image - in some cases one or more raster lines, in other cases not even a complete line.

 Commercial laser engravers raster at speeds in excess of 200 inches/second (5080 mm/sec).
 At bit resolutions of 300, 600, 1200 DPI this translates to 60K, 120K and 240K dots per second.
 At common communications channels speeds of 115.200 bps, 1 Mbps and 12 Mbps byte transfer speeds are limited to 14,400, 125K and 1.5M bytes / second, assuming 100% channel utilization, which is of course unrealistic.
 So a fully utilized USB channel should be able to keep up with these transmissions, but slower channels fall short.